VinnyE/linked-blog-starter-md/publish/What are mental models.md

 created: Thursday 27th April 2023 07:09
 ---

 Mental models are representations of how something works.
-They're incredibly important because:
+They're important because:

 - They help to simplify complex information into understandable and organizable chunks.
 - They shape our how we think, how we understand, and how we form beliefs, operating largely subconsciously.
 - They are how we infer causality, match patterns, and draw analogies.

-If we want to learn how to [[Enhance decision-making by reducing blindspots with mental models]] and how to [[Reveal reality through the lens of mental models]], a good place to start would be [[Embracing Munger's multidisciplinary latticework of mental models]].
+If we want to learn how to [[Enhance decision-making by overcoming obstacles to learning from reality]] and start to [[Reveal reality through the lens of mental models]], a good place to start would be [[Embracing Munger's multidisciplinary latticework of mental models]].

 ---
 ### References